Sazid60/In-Depth-Exploration-Of-MongoDB-Queries/Readme.md

 );
 ```

 - $set replaces the field with new update things.
-This works meaningful only for primitive data type. if its a non primitive data type its not meaningful.
+This works meaningful only for primitive data type. if its a non primitive data(array) type its not meaningful.
 We can use $set for non primitive only if we want to replace intentionally.

 ```js
 db.test.updateOne(